Mayamariaruth/tic_tac_toe/README.md

 - Click "Reveal Config Vars" and input the key as "PORT" and the value as "8000" and press "Add".
 - Underneath this section, you have the "Buildpacks" section.
 Click "Add buildpack" and add the "python" buildpack (make sure to click "save changes" after selecting each buildpack), as well as the "nodejs" buildpack.
 - Go back to the navigation bar and select "Deploy".
-- Scroll down to the "Connect to GitHub" section and click the connect button.
+- Scroll down to the "Connect to GitHub" section and click on the Connect button.
 - After allowing Heroku access to GitHub, the "Connect to GitHub" section will allow you to search for the repository you wish to connect.
 - Find your repository and click "Connect".
 - You can now choose automatic deploys (Heroku deploys your app after every GitHub push you make) or manual deploys.